Jesson-Ji/myappsample/README.md

 just for test and learning purpose

+add 1st line
-add one line
+add 2nd line

-add two line
+add the 3rd line from vscode